On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction | Short Story

 cognitive dissonance - from Festinger, 1957.
 One experiences cognitive dissonance when he or she holds two (or more) ideas or beliefs, which in some way oppose each other.
 (Simply add another dissonant tone for each additional at-odds thought present.)
 To give an illustrative example: What's a mother to do if her daughter starts stealing money from her purse?
 She loves her daughter...but what if she also hates thieves?

 In order to "re-harmonize" her mind, she'll have to modify her opinions of thieves - or of her daughter.
 If she's successful with changing her opinions of thieves, she can minimize the negative impact she feels from her daughter's behavior.
 Otherwise, could she possibly lessen the love she feels for the young lady?
-That would be unfortunate, since it could then wreak havoc on other memcons!
+That would be unfortunate, since it could then destabilize other memcons!

 [Subject Note: Perhaps the best solution here would be to modify her daughter's behavior somehow.
 Yet, it has been wisely noted that you really can't change anyone's behavior but your own.
 In order for her to "turn around", she would have to sincerely want to change and be willing and able to do the kind of mature introspection which is often part of the process.]